Kennesaw Medical Malpractice Lawyer

 - Going to Trial: A jury will hear the case if a just settlement cannot be reached.
 The jury determines whether malpractice occurred and what damages are due after hearing testimony from medical professionals and legal arguments.
 Even if Georgia law restricts some damages, justice can nevertheless be served by a compelling argument.

 If you suspect medical malpractice, the plaintiff must show that the medical provider did not act with reasonable care and skill in treating the patient.
 In Georgia, there is a deadline for submitting a claim for medical malpractice.
 The statute of limitations for filing a medical malpractice lawsuit in Georgia is generally two years from the date of the medical error or wrongful death.
+This two-year statute gives patients a limited window to take legal action.

 If you wait too long, you may miss your opportunity to hold a careless hospital or physician responsible, and the patient loses the right to pursue compensation.
 In some situations, the statute of limitations for medical malpractice claims can be tolled if an injury is not discovered immediately or if the victim is a minor.
 An experienced Kennesaw personal injury attorney can help answer any questions you may have concerning your medical malpractice case.
+Our attorneys have in-depth knowledge of Georgia medical malpractice law and can protect your rights.

 Types of Compensation You Can Receive For A Medical Malpractice Claim In Georgia